rreece/rreece.github.io/outline-of-philosophy/invitation.md

 and about how it relates to science.
-A very diverse set of thinkers are often characterized as naturalists or aligned with naturalism, at the expense of much clarity in the term, but it generally consists of either or both:
+A very diverse set of thinkers are often characterized as naturalists or aligned with naturalism, at the expense of much clarity in the term, but it generally consists of varying degrees of either or both:

-1.  an *epistemic respect for science* - A methodological commitment that the scientific method of justifying empirical claims is a route to knowledge, if not the chief or only route to knowledge.
+1.  *epistemological naturalism* - An epistemic respect for science; a methodological commitment that the scientific method of justifying empirical claims is a route to knowledge, if not the chief or only route to knowledge.
     Science should be guiding in what we claim to know.
-2.  *skepticism of a priori metaphysics* -
+2.  *ontological naturalism* - Skepticism of a priori metaphysics;
-    TODO.
-3.  an *ontological commitment to the products of science* - TODO.
+    possibly an ontological commitment to the products of science.
     Science should be guiding in what we claim there is.